 Where is Worm-Based Sanitation being used?

-We estimate that over 210,000 people living in 9 countries are currently using worm-based sanitation solutions installed by IWBSA contributors, including vermifilter toilets, faecal sludge treatment plants, and sewage treatment plants.
-Other organisations have carried out further installations, and the number of people using worm-based sanitation may actually be over 227,000.
-This equates to approximately 57 tonnes of waste being treated and safely taken out of the environment each day, by worm-based sanitation.
+We estimate that at least 900,000 people living in at least 13 countries are currently using worm-based sanitation solutions, including vermifilter toilets, faecal sludge treatment plants, and sewage treatment plants.
+This equates to approximately 250 tonnes of waste being treated and safely taken out of the environment each day, by worm-based sanitation.
+We recognise that other organisations outside of IWBSA have likely carried out further installations of which we are unaware, and so the number of people using worm-based sanitation globally may actually be well over this estimate.

 Vermifilter toilets have been installed in a range of settings including humanitarian camps, rural and peri-rural communities, and urban communities.
 They have also been adapted to suit different uses, such as household or communal use, and different environments such as areas that are at risk of flooding or have poor soil for infiltration.
 On a larger scale, composting worms in faecal sludge treatment plants and sewage treatment plants are being used to treat waste from other systems, such as pit latrines, preventing it from being dumped in the environment.

-Worm-based sanitation solutions have been installed by IWBSA contributors in Bangladesh, Ethiopia, India, Liberia, Malawi, Myanmar, Rwanda, Sierra Leone, and Uganda.
+Worm-based sanitation solutions have been installed in Bangladesh, Ethiopia, India, Ghana, Kenya, Liberia, Malawi, Pakistan, Malawi, Myanmar, Rwanda, Sierra Leone, Switzerland, Uganda, and the United States.

 A newly completed vermifilter toilet in India.